discretize/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Enchanted Daggers"/> - Provides lifesteal for the next 6 attacks.
 Does also provide a small DPS increase and can be used when extra energy is available.
 - <Skill name="Phase Traversal"/> - Shadowsteps you to your target.
 This is useful in a lot of situations with bypassing terrain and works in a similar way to skills such as a Guardian's <Skill name="Judge's Intervention"/>.
 Often used for various skips in different fratals.
 - <Skill name="Riposting Shadows"/> - Stunbreaks and evades backwards.
 This also activates <Trait name="Contained Temper"/> if used as such.
-Be mindful, that following up with skill with a gap closer such as <Skill name="Death strike"/> will be needed to re-engage the boss.
+Be mindful, that following up with skills with a gap closer such as <Skill name="Death strike"/> will be needed to re-engage the boss.
 - <Skill name="Impossible Odds"/> - **Toggle:** Provides bonus hits to a target.
 In general, this should always be activated as part of the Shiro rotation.
-- <Skill name="Jade Winds"/> - Primarily used to <Control name="Stun"/> five nearby enemies.
+- <Skill name="Jade Winds"/> - Primarily used to <Control name="Stun"/> multiple enemies (up to 5).
 For the energy cost, this is not the most effective, however due to the AoE nature, it can be used on bosses such as Artsariiv during the 33% clone phase by standing between 2 clones.

 ---